The Nursing and Health Studies Program offers 4 undergraduate and graduate degrees.

 The University of Washington Bothell's Bachelor of Arts in Health Studies provides the opportunity to work with our committed faculty to develop knowledge and skills useful for improving the health of individuals and communities.
 Learn more.

 Nursing (BSN) First Year Track

 The First Year Track Program is a cross-campus partnership with the Everett Community College Nursing Program.
 Students will spend time studying at both schools to obtain registered nursing licensure, an Associate Degree in Nursing (ADN) from Everett Community College (EvCC) and a Bachelor of Science in Nursing (BSN) from UW Bothell.
 Learn more.

 Designed for nurses who already have an RN, the RN-to-BSN program provides full-time and part-time study options for earning a Bachelor of Science in Nursing from UW Bothell.
 For your convenience, the RN-to-BSN program is offered in three locations: Bothell (summer and fall start), Everett (fall start only), and Seattle (fall start only).

-The Master of Nursing program prepares professional nurses for leadership roles in health care practice, education, administration, and research settings.
+Our Master of Nursing (MN) program prepares nurses for advanced leadership roles in health care practice, education, administration and research settings.
 Students with a BSN or an RN and Bachelor's degree in another discipline are admitted each fall and attend classes part-time on Fridays at the Bothell campus for 2 to 3 years.
 The curriculum allows you to explore nursing theory, research, leadership, diversity, social justice, ethics, and program planning and evaluation.
+Learn more.